-If you search for material reconciliation statement format or construction material reconciliation, you will usually find generic Excel sheets, old PDFs, or accounting-style templates that miss what site teams actually need.
+If you search for a material reconciliation format in Excel or a material reconciliation statement format, you will usually find generic sheets, old PDFs, or accounting-style templates that miss what site teams actually need.

 On a real Indian construction project, reconciliation is not only an accounting exercise.
 It is the bridge between: